 A $50,000 MCA at a 1.35 factor rate means you pay back $67,500.
 Sounds like 35% interest, right?
 Wrong.
 If you pay it back in 6 months through daily withdrawals, the effective APR is over 80%.
 If you pay it back in 4 months, it's over 120%.

 MCAs have their place.
 If you've been declined everywhere else and you need money tomorrow, fine.
-But exhaust every other option first, including equipment financing if the funds are for a specific asset.
+But exhaust every other option first, including equipment financing if the funds are for a specific asset, or invoice factoring if you have outstanding receivables you can convert to cash immediately.

 Here's What Most People Get Wrong